AlexanderEvitt/Slingshot/README.md

 ## Current Features

 - Full solar system of planets with data taken from SPICE
-- Multiple numerical integration models, including Runge-Kutta, Forest-Ruth, and Verlet
-- Pseudo-adaptive step control allows high fidelity when close to bodies and low fidelity in deep space
-- Basic simulation controls, including integration length and time rate
-- Maneuver nodes that allow instantaneous changes in velocity
-- Switching between references frames for both maneuvers and trajectory plotting
-- A slick UI
+- n-body physics providing a numerically-integrated trajectory (with symplectic integrators and adaptive step size control)
+- Flight instruments to allow "eyeballing" trajectories, allowing the user to get familiar with n-body motion
+- Autopilot capable of plotting "flip-and-burn" trajectories between planets
+- Cool graphics that belong on the big screen in a control room

 ## Planned Features

-- More control over the propagation algorithms
-- More minor solar system bodies, moons, rings, etc
+- More minor solar system bodies, moons, asteroids, etc
-- Maneuver node design tools
-- Maneuver node visualization
-- Rotating reference frames
+- More autopilot algorithms to assist in trajectory creation
+- Numerical trajectory optimizaiton algorithms
+- Full rendezvous and docking simulation
+- Power and propulsion simulation
 - 2D plots to aid trajectory design
 - Visual additions - Lagrange points, manifolds, gravitational potential plots, and more
-- Attitude control simulation

-## Setup Instructions
+## Dev Environment Setup Instructions

 1. Clone the repo somewhere safe
 2. Download the SPICE data required, place it at /AppData/Roaming/SPICE/ (currently only works on Windows)